List of characters in the Breaking Bad franchise: Adam and Diane Pinkman

 Adam Pinkman (played by Michael Bofshever) and Diane Pinkman (played by Tess Harper) are Jesse Pinkman's parents.
-Due to Jesse's drug abuse, they have a strained relationship with their son, kicking him out of his late aunt's house (where Jesse had been living after serving as his aunt's caretaker and friend) after discovering a makeshift meth lab in the basement.
+Due to Jesse's drug abuse, they have a strained relationship with their son, kicking him out of his late aunt's house (where Jesse had been living after serving as his aunt's caretaker and friend) after discovering a makeshift meth lab in the basement, believing it to be for manufacturing speed.
 Adam and Diane renovate the home, preparing it for sale.
 Unbeknownst to them, Jesse works with Saul Goodman to reacquire the home.
 Claiming to represent an anonymous buyer, Saul presents an offer significantly under market value.
 Offended, the Pinkmans begin to leave the negotiating table.
 As they are leaving, Saul reveals he knows the home used to host a meth lab, which is not revealed as required in the property disclosures; he then informs them that not declaring this is an illegal act.
 Realizing that the home price will plummet and they may be sued, Adam and Diane Pinkman reluctantly accept Saul's offer.

 On the closing date, Jesse visits his parents at the newly renovated home.
 When Jesse heads to the front door, Diane tells Jesse that the house has been sold, and that he needs to leave, as the new owners will be stopping by shortly.
 When Jesse does not stop, a confused Mrs. Pinkman asks where he is going.
 Jesse reveals that he is the new owner.

 The Pinkmans appear in El Camino, requesting in a news interview that Jesse turn himself in.
 Knowing his parents are probably being monitored by the police, Jesse calls, indicates a willingness to turn himself in, and asks them to pick him up.
 Before hanging up, Jesse tells his parents they did their best when raising him, and the life he has led and the problems he has caused are his fault, not theirs.
 After his parents leave, Jesse's call is revealed to be a ruse to draw them and police away from the house.
 Jesse enters unobserved and recovers two handguns from his parents' safe, a Colt Woodsman and an Iver Johnson Hammerless.

 Jake Pinkman

-Jake Pinkman (played by Ben Petry) is Jesse's younger, over-achieving brother.
+Jacob Pinkman (played by Ben Petry) is Jesse's younger, over-achieving brother.
 Jesse accepts the blame for a joint belonging to Jake, which results in Jesse being thrown out of his parents' house.
 After apologizing to his brother, Jake asks for his joint back; Jesse responds by crushing it on the sidewalk and informing his brother that the marijuana is of poor quality anyway.

-In El Camino, when Jesse calls his parents he asks about Jake, and they tell Jesse that Jake is attending a band camp in London.
+In El Camino, when Jesse calls his parents he asks about Jake, and they tell Jesse that Jake is attending a band camp in London, implying that they are yet to find out about his addiction.
 When Jesse attempts to open his parents' safe, he correctly guesses that the combination corresponds to Jake's birthday.